 7 Benefits of Green Tea

 What does green tea do once you drink it that promotes better health and longevity?
 The Mayo Clinic summarized some of the findings about green tea in 2008.
-A combination of epidemiological and population studies seem to suggest that drinking tea may: (4)
+A combination of epidemiological and population studies seem to suggest that the benefits of green tea may include: (4)

-- Reduce atherosclerosis and risk of heart disease
+- Reducing atherosclerosis and risk of heart disease

-Among many other benefits of green tea, below is more about some of the major perks associated with drinking green tea:
+Among many other benefits of green tea, below is more about some of the major perks associated with drinking this tea: